timzatko/feebas/CONTRIBUTING.md

 ### App development

 -   run `npm start` and define the path to configuration file in env variable `FEEBAS_DEV_CONFIG` or run `npm run app:start:fs-local` with predefined config.
 It uses the config from `./packages/desktop_app/integrations/fs-local`.

 ## NPM Package Development

 -   run `npm run lib:dev`

 ## Releasing a new versions

-When updating the app update `desktop_app-version` in packages/node_lib/package.json.
+-   run `npm version major.minor.patch` to bump the version (this will bump the version for both, the desktop app and the node library)

 ### App releasing

 This will release a new binary of the desktop app to the GitHub.

 -   run `npm run app:release`

 ### NPM Package Publishing

 This will publish package to the npm registry.

 -   run `npm run lib:publish`

 ## Debugging